TkTech/pysimdjson/README.md

 the results are promising, especially when only part of a document is of interest.

-These bindings are currently only tested on OS X, but should work everywhere simdjson does although you'll probably have to tweak your build flags.
+These bindings are currently only tested on OS X & Windows, but should work everywhere simdjson does although you'll probably have to tweak your build flags.

 See the latest documentation at http://pysimdjson.tkte.ch.

 ## Installation

-There are binary wheels available for OS X 10.12.
-On other platforms you'll need a C++11-capable compiler.
+There are binary wheels available for py3.6/py3.7 on OS X 10.12 & Windows.
+On other platforms you'll need a C++17-capable compiler.

 `pip install pysimdjson`